tysonmote/Rickshaw/README.markdown

 Rickshaw
 ========

-Rickshaw is an in-progress MooTools-based client-side MVC framework.
+A small learning exercise in implementing a client-side MVC framework using some of the idioms of MooTools.

 Examples
 --------